StrangeBeeCorp/docs/docs/thehive/setup/operations/backup-restore.md

  - backups take less space

 Cons:
- - the restoration can be long (need a full reindexation of the data)
+ - the restoration can be long (needs a full reindexation of the data)

-#### Option 2: backup the data and the index
+#### Option 2: back up the data and the index

 In order to ensure the data and the index are not out of sync, TheHive must be stopped.
-Then Cassandra and Elasticsearch can be backuped.
+Then Cassandra and Elasticsearch can be backed up.

 Pros:
  - TheHive quickly can be up and running from a backup